awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 The following rules apply to Local Zones:
 + The Local Zone subnets follow the same routing rules as Availability Zone subnet, including route tables, security groups, and network ACLs\.
-+ You can assign Local Zones to subnets using the Amazon VPC Console, AWS CLI or API\.
++ You can assign Local Zones to subnets using the Amazon Virtual Private Cloud Console, AWS CLI or API\.
 + You must provision public IP addresses for use in a Local Zone\.
 When you allocate addresses, you can specify the location from which the IP address is advertised\.
 We refer to this as a network border group and you can set this parameter to limit the address to this location\.
 After you provision the IP addresses, you cannot move them between the Local Zone and the parent Region \(for example, from u`s-west-2-lax-1a` to `us-west-2`\)\.
 + You can request the IPv6 Amazon\-provided IP addresses and associate them with the network border group for a new or existing VPC\.

-### Internet gateway considerations<a name="internet-gateway-local-zone-considerations"></a>
+### Considerations for internet gateways<a name="internet-gateway-local-zone-considerations"></a>

 Take the following into account when you use internet gateways \(in the parent Region\) in Local Zones:
 + You can use internet gateways in Local Zones with Elastic IPs or Amazon auto\-assigned public IPs\.
 The Elastic IPs that you associate must include the network border group of the Local Zone\.
 For more information, see [Elastic IP addresses](vpc-eips.md)\.